Zediocre/Akash-Pkt-Mining-Guide/README.md

  - [Deploying On Akash](#Deploying-On-Akash)
 ## Setup PKT
  - Make a PKT wallet. use [this](https://pkt.cash/wallet/#setup) one.
- - use Command Promt to Drag in folder and get private keys
+ - Make sure you copy and save your PKT address for later
- - Get a PKT address.
+ - Keep the PKT wallet running while setting up Akash Deployments.

 ## Akashlytics and Kepler